-The Florida Aquarium actively participates in and promotes conservation of the natural environment as part of our mission of conservation.
+The Florida Aquarium actively participates in and promotes stewardship of the natural environment as part of our mission of conservation.
 Our efforts combine scientific research and animal rescue, rehabilitation and release programs that give needed support to animals in distress or imminent danger, and ecosystems that are faced with both natural and man-made threats.
-Our efforts focus on many areas of conservation which includes the propagation of corals in Florida's Keys, rescuing endangered sea turtles and threatened river otters, assisting with dolphin and manatee rescues, assessing stress levels in sharks, documenting underwater cultural assets (a.k.a. shipwrecks) and raising awareness of sustainable seafood issues.
+These efforts focus on many areas of conservation which include the propagation of corals in Florida's Keys, rescuing endangered sea turtles and threatened river otters, assisting with dolphin and manatee rescues, assessing stress levels in sharks, documenting underwater cultural assets (a.k.a. shipwrecks) and raising awareness of sustainable seafood issues.

 Through a unique cooperative partnership with the University of Florida the Center for Conservation is working to solve key conservation issues focusing on coral reefs, sea turtles, sharks and the ecosystems they depend upon.